- FSCU Home Page

 - Designated Census Tracts for the New Employment Credit

-The Department of Finance is charged with the responsibility for the state’s uniform accounting system.
-The uniform accounting system was devised pursuant to Government Code Section 13300 and is contained in State Administrative Manual (SAM) Sections 7110-19464.
+The Department of Finance (Finance) is charged with the responsibility for devising the state’s uniform accounting system and for setting statewide fiscal and accounting policies and procedures pursuant to Government Code sections 13300 and 13310 respectively.
+The statewide fiscal and accounting policies are contained in State Administrative Manual (SAM) sections 7110-19464.
 The major objectives of the uniform accounting system are:

 - Coordination of the system of accounts kept by the individual state departments with the central accounts kept by the State Controller’s Office (SCO).